 Inspiring Walla Walla Valley teachers and students to explore science.

-The Science Outreach program at Whitman College began in the fall of 2009 with a four year grant from the Howard Hughes Medical Institute.
-Whitman continues to support this program which currently consists of four main components.
+Science Outreach at Whitman College has been a long standing tradition that became formalized in the fall of 2009 with a four year grant from the Howard Hughes Medical Institute.
+This grant supported the formation of a Sceince Outreach Coordinator, professional development for middle school science teachers and student mentoring.
+Whitman continues to support this program which has grown and changed over the years and consists now of four main components.

 Advance Studies Enrichment Program (ASE)